How To Extract Year From Date in R - setup > bears <- data.frame(orderdate=c('2019-12-01','2019-12-03','2019-12-04','2019-12-06','2019-12-09','2019-12-10','2019-12-11','2019-12-12','2019-12-12','2019-12-12','2019-12-12','2019-12-12','2019-12-15','2019-12-19','2019-12-23','2019-12-24','2020-01-01','2

 > aggregate(bears$amount, by=list(year=bears$year), FUN=sum) year x 1 2019 17 2 2020 35

 Hmmm.
-We sold 17 toy bears before Christmas and 35 toy bears when we liquidated the remaining inventory after the holidays.
+We sold 17 toy bears in the month before Christmas and 35 toy bears when we liquidated the remaining inventory in the month after the holidays.
 Not a great year for bears.
 I’m thinking we should try another product next year.
 We may have made decent margins on the first 17 bears sold during the holiday season, but dumping 2/3 of our inventory at the end of the season has got to hurt…

 Anyone want to give the Christmas Ferret a go?